 Bradford Health Services Warrior is an addiction treatment center located at 1189 Allbritton Road in the 35180 zip code in Warrior, AL.

 It is operated by a private for-profit organization.
-Bradford Health Services Warrior provides relapse prevention from naltrexone, buprenorphine detox and suboxone prescription.
-Some of the treatment approaches used by Bradford Health Services Warrior include 12 step rehabilitation, counseling for substance abuse and brief intervention.
-Bradford Health Services Warrior also specializes in detox services and offers residential benzodiazepines detox, inpatient alcohol detox and cocaine detox.
-Bradford Health Services Warrior provides outpatient heroin rehab, short-term residential heroin rehab and intensive outpatient heroin treatment.
-It also provides inpatient treatment for co-occurring mental health and heroin use, residential heroin abuse treatment and inpatient heroin detoxification.
+Bradford Health Services Warrior provides suboxone prescription, naltrexone administration and relapse prevention from naltrexone.
+Some of the treatment approaches used by Bradford Health Services Warrior include counseling for substance abuse, brief intervention and counseling for trauma victims.
+Bradford Health Services Warrior also specializes in detox services and offers inpatient alcohol detox, inpatient cocaine detoxification and methamphetamines detox.
+Bradford Health Services Warrior provides partial hospitalization, residential heroin rehab and residential heroin detoxification.
+It also provides residential heroin abuse treatment, inpatient dual diagnosis treatment and inpatient heroin detoxification.

 Call (855) 489-3619 for 24/7 with treatment.